GlobedGD/globed2/README.md

 ## Credit

-ca7x3, Firee, Croozington, Coloride, Cvolton, mat, alk, maki, xTymon - thank you for being awesome, whether it's because you helped me, suggested ideas, or if I just found you awesome in general :D
+ca7x3, Firee, Croozington, Coloride, Cvolton, mat, alk, maki, xTymon - thank you for being awesome, whether it's because you helped me, suggested ideas, helped with testing, or if I just found you awesome in general :D

 camila314 - thank you for [UIBuilder](https://github.com/camila314/uibuilder)